ivangfr/spring-boot-nginx-keycloak-cluster/README.md

 ## Configuring Keycloak

-We can configure `simple-service` client in `Keycloak` by using its website at http://keycloak-cluster.lb.
+We can configure a client for `simple-service` in `Keycloak` by using `Keycloak` website at http://keycloak-cluster.lb.
 However, to keep things simple and fast, we've created a script for it.

 So, in a terminal, make sure you are inside the `spring-boot-nginx-keycloak-cluster` root folder, run the script below:
 ```